Lifestyle

 People who have to empty an apartment or a house often find themselves in a vulnerable moment.
 Have you encountered this?

 — We have encountered all sorts of situations.
-People who are no longer here, because they have moved to a residence or relocated elsewhere.
-The emotional process for the owner of having to empty their home, which is often where they grew up and where all their memories are, is very difficult.
-In this regard, we do not have this emotional connection with things.
+People who are no longer there, because they have moved to a residence or have moved elsewhere.
+The emotional process of the owner having to empty their home, which is often where they grew up and where all their memories are, is very hard.
+In this regard, we do not have that emotional connection with things.
 We have had owners who told us they did not want to enter the market.
 In fact, whenever we organize a market, we recommend that they are not present.
-Emotionally, it is extremely difficult to let go of a whole life to start the next chapter.
+Emotionally, it is extremely difficult to let go of a whole life to start the next stage.

-In this regard, having empathy must be important.
+In this sense, having empathy must be important.

 — We accompany you throughout the process.
 Many times, when you enter a house you find photos, documents.
 All of this, obviously, you keep.
 They are objects that have a lot of history.
 For example, sometimes you sell a photo frame and inside there is still a photo.
 Also board games with family initials.
 There are people who come to buy and tell us: "Oh, I would like to know more about the history of the people who lived here."
 On Instagram, the other day a gentleman asked us to explain more about the history of the people whose objects we sell.
 I told him that just by going to the markets you can get a little idea of what their life might have been like.
-In one of the last ones we organized, the lady loved to sew very much and it was full of sewing articles.
+In one of the last ones we organized, the lady really liked sewing and it was full of sewing items.

-Should we imagine 'markets' as a 'flea market'?
+Should we imagine 'markets' as if they were a 'flea market'?

-— No, it's like entering someone's house and seeing everything they have.
+— No, it's like you're entering someone's house and seeing everything they have.
 We don't arrange things as if it were a shop window.
 It's not a shop, it's an experience.
-Personally, I really like walking down the street and seeing the houses lit up and hearing voices from inside a little.
-Seeing someone's house is very cool.
+Personally, I really like walking down the street and seeing the illuminated houses and hearing voices a little from inside.
+Seeing someone's house is really cool.

 Every home is a world, what is the most curious object you have found since you launched the project?

-— Not long ago, we did a market in Sabadell.
-We entered the house and the man told us "wait until I show you the horse-drawn carriages".
-I imagined a little figure of a carriage and, suddenly, he brought out a horse-drawn carriage as if we were in Bridgerton.
-With the headlights, the seats to sit one in front of the other.
-I was amazed.
+— This weekend we're doing a market in Sabadell.
+We went into the house and the man says to us, "wait until I show you the horse-drawn carriages."
+I imagined a small figure of a carriage, and suddenly, he brings out a horse-drawn carriage as if we were in Bridgerton.
+With the headlights, the seats to sit facing each other.
+I was stunned.
 In his house, everyone has what they have.

 — Of all kinds.
 I am 27 years old and when we started I thought young people would come, because in the end it's the stage of becoming independent.
 You look for a well-priced sofa, a table, or curtains.
-All of this is very expensive.
-But literally, people of all ages come, older people but also super young people.
+All of that is very expensive.
+But literally people of all ages come, old people but also very young ones.
 Many foreigners, because they value the issue of sustainability a lot.
 The prices we set are fair prices or below what they should be because, in the end, the goal is to empty the house.

-Now it feels like the decoration of all houses is the same, that they have all gone through the IKEA sieve.
-Do you think this makes finding unique or original pieces more valued?
+Now it feels like the decoration of all houses is the same, that they have all been filtered through IKEA.
+Do you think this makes finding unique or original pieces more valuable?

 — Each market is a world, they all have different things.
-Right now, just like when we get dressed, when it seems like we all dress the same, everyone wants minimalist things.
-But then, at the markets, clients come and, for example, they take an antique mirror, which gives their home a different touch.
-Before, things were made with better quality and you notice it.
+Right now, just like when we dress, which seems like we all dress the same, everyone wants minimalist things.
+But then, in the markets, customers come and, for example, they take an antique mirror, which gives their home a different touch.
+Things used to be made with better quality and you notice it.
 Of course, you have to like it, especially if there are antiques.

-Has it ever happened to you that you haven't managed to sell everything?
+Has it ever happened to you that you couldn't sell everything?

 — Selling 100% of things is very complicated.
 The last day we have a sale so that people can take as much as they can.
-When we can't sell any more, we contact second-hand dealers who can take a significant part for X price.
+When we can no longer sell any more, we contact junk dealers who can take an important part for X price.
 The next step would be to contact NGOs.
-The last resort would be the dump, because we want to give things a second life.
+The last resort would be the dump, because we want to give a second life to things.
 We have never been to the dump yet.

 What is the hardest thing to sell?

 — The most difficult are the furniture.
-Normally, older people already live in their homes and already have their furniture, and young people who have just moved in, the most common thing is that they are in a small apartment or share, so it is complicated for them to take an old and large piece of furniture.
-To sell furniture you have to find yourself in specific situations, such as a lady who was renovating a farmhouse to make a rural house.
+Normally, elderly people already live in their homes and already have their furniture, and young people who have just moved in, the most common thing is that they are in a small apartment or that they share, so it is complicated for them to take an old and large piece of furniture.
+To sell furniture you have to come across specific situations, such as a lady who was renovating a farmhouse to make a rural house.
 Art is also complicated, because it is a very personal thing.
 On the other hand, what sells the most are dishes, glassware and, sometimes, clothes, when they are good and well cared for.

-Has perdido las ganas de acumular cosas en casa por esta experiencia?
+Has esta experiencia te ha hecho perder las ganas de acumular cosas en casa?

 — I've lost the desire to have figurines.
 You realize that you accumulate everything you've lived in a lifetime.